vsingh55/AzureDevOps-CI-CD/README.md

 # Azure DevOps CI/CD

-This project demonstrates how to set up a **CI/CD pipeline for Microservices using Azure DevOps and ArgoCD to deploy microservices**.
+This project demonstrates how to set up a **CI/CD pipeline using Azure DevOps and ArgoCD to deploy microservices**.
 The pipeline handles building and pushing Docker images to Azure Container Registry and deploying them to a Kubernetes cluster managed by ArgoCD.
 This ensures a streamlined, automated, and scalable deployment process, providing continuous integration and continuous delivery capabilities.

 ## Table of Contents
 - [Azure DevOps CI/CD](#azure-devops-cicd)